cloudyelectron/Aegis-Mobile-Project/Aegis Mobile Ecosystem Specification.md

 ---

-**Aegis Mobile**: Designed for the real world, forged by those who survived it.
+**Aegis Mobile**: "In a uncontrolled world, Shield is the language."